franik7/RegWave-Description/README.md

 ### 🔹 Sharing & Export

 RegWave provides three independent ways to get articles out of the platform, each suited to a different need.
+Triage status and notes always reflect the logged-in user's own team.

 #### Email Digest (scheduled) — Personalized Regulatory Intelligence Delivery